highamm/datascience234/docs/15-connections.md

 2. For one of your fitted models, construct a histogram of the residuals to assess the normality assumption (using `ggplot2` and `augment()`).

 3. Make a table of the 5 coffees that have the highest __predicted__ coffee rating, according to one of your models.

+4. Re-examine the interaction model plot that had `total_cup_points` on the y-axis, `flavor` on the x-axis, and coloured liens for `aroma`.
+Change the plotso that, `aroma` is on the x-axis and the five coloured lines correspond to the quantiles of `flavor`.
+This allows us to explore how the association between `total_cup_points` and `aroma` changes for different values of `flavor`.

 ## CS 140